Athena 1 (computer): Specifications

 Mitchell designed the Athena 1 with no internal floppy drive, as was common for portables at the time, to keep the laptop relatively lightweight at 15 lb.
 His company offered an external 5.25-inch floppy drive as an optional peripheral.
 Some of the laptop's weight comes from the internal lead–acid battery, which has a maximum rated capacity of two hours.
 The laptop measures 14.5 by 11 by 3.375 in and sports an off-white plastic outer shell.
 Mitchell commissioned the Key Tronic corporation of Spokane, Washington, to design and manufacture the laptop's grey and black keyboard.
 He meanwhile purchased the laptop's display panels from Epson, LCDs capable of displaying 80 columns and 4 fours.
 Athena was beaten to market by NEC Home Electronics' NEC PC-8201 which featured an 8-line LCD panel.
 Mitchell expressed wanting to upgrade the Athena 1's LCD panel to that of the PC-8201 before it released to market.
 The Athena 1 was ultimately released with the 4-line display in 1983, although Mitchell hinted at a retrofit upgrade kit featuring a 16-line LCD for release in November 1983.
-This never came to pass, however, and instead Mitchell promised an upgraded version of the Athena 1 with an 16-line display, as well as the kit, for 1984.
+This never came to pass, however, and instead Mitchell promised an upgraded version of the Athena 1 with a 16-line display, as well as the kit, for 1984.

 The CP/M 2.2 operating system, a JRT Pascal interpreter, Chang Labs' Profit Plan spreadsheet application, and the MiniVEDIT text editor are all included on the laptop's internal 12 KB ROM chip.
 Mitchell eschewed from shipping the Athena 1 with the BASIC programming language, instead opting for JRT Pascal, as he felt the latter was so ubiquitous that most purchasers of his laptop would already have it.
 The Athena 1's BIOS supports connecting up to 15 other machines together using the laptop's built-in dual-RS-232 serial ports; the laptops also house one parallel printer port.